-As Russia begins drafting young men, some fear ending up on Ukraine’s front lines
+As Russia drafts young men, some fear ending up on Ukraine’s front line

 Since the group set up a Telegram account three weeks ago to process cases faster, the lawyers have received more than 8,000 requests for help, they said.
 Other Russian organizations, like the Committee of Soldiers’ Mothers and the Agora human rights group, have also reported a spike in inquiries about the draft and potential mobilization.

 “People have not been assured [by what Shoigu said] because it is not backed by anything but ‘the minister said so,’” the lawyer said.
-“Because, in fact, the law, the military service regulation, allows sending conscripts who served for at least four months into combat.”
+“Because in fact the law, the military service regulation, allows sending conscripts who served for at least four months into combat.”

 Even some military officials have acknowledged that the draft will take place under difficult circumstances.

-“An informational and psychological war is being waged against Russia with increasing intensity through a huge stream of fakes,” said St. Petersburg military commissar Sergey Kachkovsky in late March, according to the Interfax news agency.
+“An informational and psychological war is being waged against Russia with increasing intensity through a huge stream of fakes,” St. Petersburg military commissar Sergey Kachkovsky said in late March, according to the Interfax news agency.
 “Also, young people have little information about the life of the Russian armed forces and the country as a whole.
 This results in growing fear of discipline, the army, and growth of anti-state sentiments.”

-The Russian military incudes both conscripts and professional troops that sign a contract to serve.
+The Russian military incudes both conscripts and professional troops who sign a contract to serve.

-President Vladimir Putin said on March 8 that hostilities in Ukraine did not involved conscripts.
+President Vladimir Putin said March 8 that the hostilities in Ukraine did not involve conscripts.

 But videos released by the Ukrainian military purported to show that Russian conscripts had been taken prisoner in the war’s early days.
 In one such clip, 23-year-old Damur Mustafaev said that his unit was told it would take part in military exercises in western parts of Russia.
-But they ended up in the Chernihiv region of central Ukraine, where Mustafaev was captured after his tank broke down.
+But it ended up in the Chernihiv region of central Ukraine, where Mustafaev was captured after his tank broke down.

-The next day, on Mar.
-9, the Russian defense ministry acknowledged that some conscripts had been sent to Ukraine — he called it a “mistake” — and were indeed taken prisoner.
+The next day, March 9, the Russian Defense Ministry acknowledged that some conscripts had been sent to Ukraine — calling it a “mistake” — and were indeed taken prisoner.

 Skepticism toward military officials runs deep in Russia.
-Many people remember the trauma inflicted during the separatist wars in the southern Russian republic of Chechnya during the 1990s and early 2000s.
-Thousands of young men, woefully unprepared for battle, had been were killed, and groups like the Committee of Soldiers’ Mothers of Russia gained prominence, working to release prisoners of war and return bodies to grieving families.
-These groups also sought to reform the military service and address issues like beatings, abuse and humiliation of soldiers, and a lack of food and other necessities in the army.
+Many people remember the trauma inflicted during the separatist wars in the southern Russian republic of Chechnya in the 1990s and early 2000s.
+Thousands of young men, woefully unprepared for battle, were killed, and groups like the Committee of Soldiers’ Mothers gained prominence, working to release prisoners of war and return bodies to grieving families.
+These groups also sought to reform military service and address issues such as beatings, abuse and humiliation of soldiers, as well as a lack of food and other necessities.

 For years, various groups have campaigned to end conscription in Russia and replace it with an all-volunteer, contract force, similar to that of the United States, which discontinued its draft in 1973.